Jhalokati Sadar Upazila: History

-At the start of Mughal rule in the late sixteenth century, a Sufi saint originally from Iran known as Dawud Shah settled in the village of Sugandhia in Jhalkathi.
+At the start of Mughal rule in the late 16th century, a Sufi saint originally from Iran known as Dawud Shah settled in the village of Sugandhia in Jhalkathi.
 At that time, the sardar of the village was Sraban Thakur.
-It is said that Dawud Shah took shelter in Sraban Thakur's home by under the guise of a labourer.
-However, Sraban Thakur later realised Dawud Shah's karamat and both he and his wife converted to Islam and he changed his name to Sraban Khan.
+It is said that Shah took shelter in Thakur's home in the guise of a laborer.
+However, Thakur later realized Shah's karamat and both he and his wife converted to Islam and Thakur changed his name to Sraban Khan.
 A khanqah was then established by Sraban Khan in Sugandhia for Dawud Shah.
-Dawud Shah was known to have established three mosques.
+Shah was known to have established three mosques.
 The first was built in Jhalokati port and remained active as late as 1967.
-The ruins of the mosque lie next to the Jhalokati Tablighi Masjid which was built as a replacement of this ancient mosque being destroyed.
+The ruins of the mosque lie next to the Jhalokati Tablighi Masjid which was built as a replacement for this ancient mosque being destroyed.
 Dawud Shah also built two other mosques in Sutalari and Nalchity.
 The administrator of Gaur heard of Dawud Shah's activities and was very overwhelmed.
-After Dawud Shah's death, he sent white stones from Rajmahal and Rajasthan to Sugandhia for the building of his mazar (mausoleum).
-The mazar has the biggest Quranic typography than any mazar in Bangladesh.
-The Sardar family of Sugandhia continue to serve as the guardians of this mausoleum, and Alamat Khan (son of Sraban Khan) and Niamat Khan were buried next to Dawud Shah after their deaths.
+After Dawud Shah's death, he sent white stones from Rajmahal and Rajasthan to Sugandhia for the building of his mausoleum.
+The mausoleum has the biggest Quranic typography of any mausoleum in Bangladesh.
+The Sardar family of Sugandhia continues to serve as the guardians of this mausoleum, and Alamat Khan (son of Sraban Khan) and Niamat Khan were buried next to Dawud Shah after their deaths.
 The emperor awarded them tax-free land as Cheragi Dawud Shah under Qismat Charamaddi in the Chandradwip pargana.
 The administrative division of Qismat Charamaddi (Char Ahmadi) was named after Alamat Khan's son Ahmad Khan.
 The guardianship was later transferred to the Khandaker family of Sugandhia during British rule.

-During the seventeenth century, a Muslim missionary descended from Abu Bakr named Sheikh Shah Khudgir settled in the village of Rajpasha after spending some time in Faridpur where he built the Patbail and Paitledi mosques.
-He died in Rajpasha and his mazar (mausoleum) and adjacent pond became an important site in the local area.
+During the 17th century, a Muslim missionary descended from Abu Bakr named Sheikh Shah Khudgir settled in the village of Rajpasha after spending some time in Faridpur where he built the Patbail and Paitledi mosques.
+He died in Rajpasha and his mazar (mausoleum) and the adjacent pond became an important site in the local area.
 The nearby Sheikherhat area was named after him and his descendants who are known as the Sheikh family of Rajpasha.

 In the same century, Kirtinarayan Basu, the former Raja of Chandradwip, settled in Jhalkathi's Keora village after converting to Islam.
 He founded the Baklai family of Keora who possessed land in the Chandradwip and Salimabad parganas and particularly, taluqs in Mathbaria and Morrelganj.
-His son and successor, Mahmud Hasan Taqi, founded a mosque in the village of Keora.
+His son and successor, Mahmud Hasan Taqi, founded a mosque in Keora village.
 Taqi had three sons; Mahmud Ghazanfar Ali, Mahmud Sadeq and Ejaz Mahmud.
 Mahmud Sadeq's son was Qutb Mahmud, whose son was Jan Mahmud, whose son was Rahmat Ali Baklai, whose son was Mahmud Ali Baklai, whose son was Amud Ali Baklai, whose son was Ahmad Ali Balkai, whose son was Abdul Majid Baklai.
 In total, Kirtinarayan's descendants number over one thousand today.